xxshady/esbuild-plugin-altv-dev-server/README.md

 [![youtube](http://img.youtube.com/vi/M70sMF3eXN0/0.jpg)](http://www.youtube.com/watch?v=M70sMF3eXN0)

-This tool allows you to this plugin allows you to see code changes immediately (hot reload) without reconnecting and restarting the server
-(to restart manually, you can use [server restart command](https://docs.altv.mp/articles/commandlineargs.html#server-commands))
+This this lugin allows you to see code changes immediately (hot reload) without reconnecting and restarting the server (to restart manually, you can use [server restart command](https://docs.altv.mp/articles/commandlineargs.html#server-commands))

 ## Installation